csci-362-02-2019/CargoPants/README.md

 This respository was built to run on Ubuntu 16.04.
 Java JDK 1.7 is required.

-To run the tests provided in this repository, navigate to its root directory in Bash, then run the following script:
+To run the tests provided in this repository, navigate to `path/to/CargoPants/TestAutomation/`, then run the following script:

 ```
-$ bash ./TeamAutomation/scripts/runAllTests.sh
+$ bash ./scripts/runAllTests.sh
 ```

-The script will compile the source code and all drivers for the tests, then individually run all test cases provided in `./TeamAutomation/testCases/`
+The script will compile the source code and all drivers for the tests, then individually run all test cases provided in `./testCases/`

-*(Note that the script will only execute from the root directory.)*
+*(Note that the script will only execute from the specified directory.)*